caseywdunn/sharkmer/readme.md

     cd sharkmer_viewer/
     pip install .

+## Test data

+### **Thermus thermophilus**

+This repository includes a test [dataset from Thermus thermophilus](https://trace.ncbi.nlm.nih.gov/Traces/?view=run_browser&acc=SRR5324768&display=metadata) for simple tests and to develop against.

+After cloning the repo, gunzip the `data` in the data dir:

+    cd sharkmer/data/ # Note that this is the sharkmer folder within the sharkmer repository gunzip -c SRR5324768_pass_1.fastq.gz > SRR5324768_pass_1.fastq

 ## Usage

 To get full usage information, run

     sharkmer --help
+### Incremental kmer counting

 An example analysis would look like this: